Pontian District

 Pontian District (Daerah Pontian) is a district located in southwest part of the Malaysian state of Johor.
 It borders Batu Pahat and Kluang Districts to the north and Kulai and Johor Bahru Districts to the east.

+The district is home to Tanjung Piai, the southernmost point of the Malay Peninsula and mainland Eurasia as a whole.

 Etymology

 The name of Pontian was derived from the Malay word “Perhentian” which means a stop, a reference to the sailors travelling to and from Singapore or Malacca stopping at Pontian Besar River for shelter from the rough waters in the Strait of Malacca.

 Administrative divisions

-Pontian District is divided into 11 mukims, which are:
+Pontian District is divided into 11 mukims: